Whistle Blowing if you’re an ETC of PWD charity employee, volunteer or other stakeholder.

 - the charity’s beneficiaries, including adults at risk and children

-- the charity’s staff and volunteers
+- the charity’s staff , volunteers and other stakeholders

 It may also include other people who come into contact with the charity through its work.
 This might be, for example, people who attend an event run by the charity who are not beneficiaries, staff or volunteers.